oVirt/ovirt-site/source/feature/uniformssosupport.html.md

 Now, the user would like to view a report:

 1. The browser accesses the Reports server through webadmin (or directly)
-2. It is already logged in (when accessing through webadmin we are already logged in), so no need to authenticate, and the reports server identifies him as the user logged in (e.g, admin@internal, user1@domain1, etc.)
+2. It is already logged in (when accessing through webadmin we are already logged in), so no need to authenticate, and the reports server identifies him as the user logged in (e.g, admin@internal, user1@domain1, etc.).
+This user is an external user in Jasper server, i.e., a user which is being managed by an external application.

 #### Logout flow